Point Bridge I and Point Bridge II

 The bridge was thirty-four feet wide, with a roadway twenty-one feet wide and two sidewalks of five feet each.
 The two bridge piers were built of Baden sandstone laid in cement mortar, founded upon timber platforms sunk to a gravel bed below the riverbed.

-The quantities of materials used during construction included: Timber in foundations - 1,442,000 feet (board measure); Masonry in anchor walls - 10,868 cubic yards; Masonry in piers - 7,507 cubic yards; Iron in foundations - 12 tons; wrought iron in superstructure - 2,084 tons; cast iron in superstructure - 52 tons; steel in superstructure - 32 tons; Timber in superstructure - 810,000 feet (board measure); number of links in the suspension chains - 1832.
+The quantities of materials used during construction included: Timber in foundations - 1,442,000 feet (board measure); Masonry in anchor walls - 10,868 cubic yards; Masonry in piers - 7,507 cubic yards; Iron in foundations - 12 tons; wrought iron in superstructure - 2,084 tons; cast iron in superstructure - 52 tons; steel in superstructure - 32 tons; Timber in superstructure - 810,000 feet (board measure); links in the suspension chains - 1832.

 The bridge approach on the north side was nearly 1,000 feet long, extending along the wharf outside of Water Street to Penn Avenue, then ascending to the bridge.
 A second short approach connected across the narrow point to the Union Bridge.